The Impact of PTSD on Relationships and Social Interactions

 Compassion and Understanding:

-Show your partner some compassion and understanding regarding their PTSD experiences.
+Show your partner some compassion and understanding regarding their experiences.
 Acknowledge that managing their symptoms might be difficult for them and provide support without dismissing their difficulties.

 Patience: